Package 'cffr'

 x

-• A missing value.
-That would retrieve the DESCRIPTION file on your in-development package.
+• A missing value, which retrieves the DESCRIPTION file from your in-development R package.

-• The name of an installed package ("jsonlite"), or
+• The name of an installed package ("jsonlite").

 outfile